 • Beaver hunters

-• Researchers in Spain, Netherlands, Mexico, France, or Greece
+• People in Spain, Portugal, Italy, Kosovo, Croatia, Mexico, France, or Greece

 • Beaver hunters in Argentina